What Is Naloxone (Narcan)?

 Substances Naloxone (Narcan) Can Counteract

-Narcan assists with counteracting the dangerous effects of an Opioid overdose.
-Some of the most common Opioids it can reverse effects of include:
+Narcan assists with counteracting the dangerous effects of an opioid overdose.
+Some of the most common opioids it can reverse effects of include:

 • Morphine